Determination of the efficacy of anti-infective compounds

 The objective of this study was to compare the in vitro bactericidal activity of lipacid-containing ear hygiene products with a reference product, on 9 pathogenic strains isolated from dog ear infections: Malassezia pachydermatis, Pseudomonas aeruginosa and Staphylococcus pseudintermedius.

-Bactericidal curves were performed for 32 minutes with 6 measuring points, on 3 strains of each pathogenic species, exposed to pure and diluted products.
+Bactericidal and fungicidal curves were performed for 32 minutes with 6 measuring points, on 3 strains of each pathogenic species, exposed to pure and diluted products.
 For each strain, a viability test was performed in parallel.

 The results of the enumerations made it possible to conclude on the antiseptic activity of the products compared to the reference product, both in terms of their bactericidal kinetics and their spectrum of activity, and then to classify them according to their efficacy and speed of action.